-The inspection took place on the 3 May 2016 and was undertaken by a CQC inspector and a dental specialist advisor.
+The inspection took place on the 17 May 2016 and was undertaken by a CQC inspector and a dental specialist advisor.
 Prior to the inspection we reviewed information submitted by the provider.

-The methods used to carry out this inspection included speaking with the principal dentist, one associate dentist, two dental nurse, reception staff and the practice manager on the day of the inspection, reviewing documents, completed patient feedback forms and observations.
+The methods used to carry out this inspection included speaking with principal dentists, two dental nurses and one receptionist on the day of the inspection, reviewing documents, completed patient feedback forms and observations.